indarcoder/CignitiWebApiCodeTest/README.md

-Swagger is enabled to use webapi endpoints
+Swagger is enabled to use webapi endpoints.

-To login use /api/v1/identity/login username=admin and password=admin
+To login use /api/v1/identity/login username=admin and password=admin .

 To get all posts use this endpoint "api/v1/posts" (Anonymous access enabled) To get a post use "api/v1/posts/{Id}" (Anonymous access enabled)